VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 ```

 In this example, we add a button (`type: 'button'`) in the inspector window.
 Its text shall be 'Click here to show the title !' and when clicked, it displays the title of the displayed document.

+We also pass a `container` parameter that specifies where in the window the button should be added.
+In this example, it will be added in the "left" side of the buttons section.
+To see available containers, please refer to the `addInspectorExtension` documentation.

 As you can see, adding an extension is done by providing a descriptive object that specifies a type, the HTML content and eventually a callback.
 For the moment, only two types are supported : 'button' which is a button that triggers a callback, and 'panel' which is simply a chunk of static HTML.